elip12/orhun1/README.md

-To begin
+To begin:
 =============
-    clone this repo and cd to it.
+    clone this repo and cd into it.
     $ pip install -r requirements_base.txt
     $ otree devserver/resetdb...